Neuroscience And Mental Health: Do Antidepressants Make You Happy?

 Norepinephrine-dopamine reuptake inhibitor (NDRI)

-Bupropion is an antidepressant that functions as a norepinephrine-dopamine reuptake inhibitor (NDRI).
-It only affects the levels of dopamine and norepinephrine available for use and does not affect serotonin levels within the body.
-It is prescribed both for treating depression and aiding in smoking cessation due to its effects on blocking nicotinic receptors.
+Norepinephrine-dopamine reuptake inhibitors (NDRI) affect the levels of dopamine and norepinephrine available for use and do not affect serotonin levels within the body.
+These medications may be prescribed for depression and smoking cessation due to their effects on blocking nicotinic receptors.

 Tricyclic antidepressants